pola-rs/polars-book/user_guide/src/datatypes.md

 # Data types

 Polars is entirely based on Arrow data types and backed by Arrow memory arrays.
 This makes data processing cache-efficient and well-supported for Inter Process Communication.
-Most data types are follow the exact implementation from Arrow, with exception of `Utf8` (this is actually `LargeUtf8`), `Categorical`, and `Object` (support is limited).
+Most data types follow the exact implementation from Arrow, with exception of `Utf8` (this is actually `LargeUtf8`), `Categorical`, and `Object` (support is limited).

 The data types are: